Pink Dot SG: Pink Dot Anchorage

 As an Alaska PrideFest event, Pink Dot Anchorage organised a gathering on 18 June 2011 at the Anchorage Town Square.
 Approximately 100 participants attended and created a heart-shaped formation.

-Pink Dot London

-On 18 June 2011, Singaporeans in London organised a picnic at Hyde Park, London, in conjunction with the Pink Dot event occurring in Singapore that day.

 Pink Dot Montreal

 Pink Dot events were held at Place Émilie-Gamelin in Montreal, Quebec, Canada from 2012 to 2014.
 The movement sought to promote trust and honesty between LGBTQ individuals and their friends and families, so that they could coming out of the closet and bring change through open conversations.

 The first event on 18 August 2012, attracted nearly 300 participants.
 Prior to the event, a competition was held in which LGBTQ individuals were invited to submit their personal coming-out stories.
 The top three writers were sent an invitation to the event, and their stories were read in front of other participants.

 On 17 August 2013, a second Pink Dot MTL event was held.
 The event had a one-page feature in the local gay magazine Fugues.

 On 16 August 2014, a nighttime Pink Dot event was held.
 It began at 11 pm and featured glowsticks.